Financial Samurai

 This investment really wasn’t an angel investment because I invested during the Series C round.
 I ended up getting $49,500 back.
 Not bad!

 If you want to invest in VC, try and invest with a top tier VC fund instead.
-Funds like Andreesen Horowitz, Sequoia, Kleiner Perkins (new vintages), Benchmark, and so forth.
-The difficultly will be getting an allocation.
+Funds like Andreesen Horowitz, Sequoia, Kleiner Perkins, Benchmark, and so forth.
+The difficultly will be getting in without connections.
 These guys have much better track records and much better access to capital.

 Angel Investing Alternative

-I’d much rather invest in real estate, a tangible asset that provides shelter and generates income.
+In addition to angel investing, consider also diversifying into private real estate.
+Real estate is a tangible asset that provides shelter and generates income.
 Real estate is stickier on the way down and is often a defensive asset class during times of uncertainty.

 Another good real estate crowdfunding platform to check out is CrowdStreet.
-CrowdStreet primarily focuses on real estate investment opportunities in 18-hour cities, those cities with lower valuations and faster growth due to demographic shifts.
+CrowdStreet primarily focuses on real estate investment opportunities in 18-hour cities.
+18-hour cities generally have higher growth rates and lower costs.

 Thanks to technology, remote work from home, and high cost of living on the coasts, I expect there to be a multi-decade demographic shift towards the heartland of America.